In response to Covid-19, the Young Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 How does the Young Associates Programme work?

-The Young Associates Programme runs three days a week (Tuesday to Thursday, 10am to 4pm) from mid-September to mid-July, from our home at 39 Hawley Square, Margate.
+The Young Associates Programme runs three days a week (Tuesday to Thursday, 10am to 4pm) from September to July, from our home at 39 Hawley Square, Margate.

 The programme is assessed through creative assignments, one-to-one tutorials, group work and self-evaluation.
-In addition to achieving Functional Skills in maths and English, the Young Associates build individual art and design portfolios towards a Level 1 or 2 qualification, and from September 2020, a Level 3 qualification.
-The portfolios also support entry into further education and the workplace.
+In addition to achieving Functional Skills in maths and English, the Young Associates build individual art and design portfolios that support entry into further education and the workplace.

 Before lockdown, the Young Associates received breakfast each day, including bread generously donated by Modern Provider and served by the Hot Meals Now Canteen on the ground floor of the Margate Adult Education Centre.